klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```
 Suspends functions related to sending tokens.

-Note that the pause method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.
+Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**